Tom-Brughmans/Sonata/README.md

 # Repository structure

-    ├── data                   # cvs and xlsx files with data ├── figs                   # all figures from the paper ├── src
+    ├── data                   # csv and xlsx files with data ├── figs                   # all figures from the paper ├── src
     │   ├── application        # Jupyter notebooks per calculation and figure